Federal judge says insurers no longer have to provide some preventive care services, including cancer and heart screenings, at no cost

 Wide-ranging impact

-It could have significant consequences for Americans nationwide, by limiting access to key preventive services aimed at early detection of diseases, including lung and colorectal cancer, depression and hypertension.
+Thursday's ruling, if left standing, could have significant consequences for Americans nationwide by limiting access to key preventive services aimed at early detection of diseases, including lung and colorectal cancer, depression and hypertension.

+Some of the US Preventive Services Task Force's recommendations -- including lung and skin cancer screenings, the use of statins to prevent cardiovascular disease and the offer of PrEP for those at high risk of HIV -- were issued after the ACA's enactment.

+Certain older recommendations have been updated with new provisions, such as screening adults ages 45 to 49 for colorectal cancer.

 Insurers will have to continue to cover preventive and wellness services since they are one of the Affordable Care Act's required essential health benefits.
 But under O'Connor's ruling, they could require patients to pick up part of the tab.